 How to setup a wireless microphone system?

-A professional wireless microphone system has essentially the same basic components.
+A professional wireless microphone system like SYNCO G2(A2) has essentially the same basic components.
 They would be a microphone, transmitter/transmitters that is/are built into a handheld mic or a separate bodypack unit, and a receiver with one or more antennas.
 The receiver’s output is always connected to the mixer.

 Generally speaking, the sound is captured by the microphone that is built in or plugged into the transmitter, and then it is delivered to the receiver.
 It is the microphone receiver that processes the sound into standard sound signal and sends it to the speaker.